The Extraordinary Jubilee Year of Mercy

 Our preparations, therefore, should have all three comings in mind.
 We need to prepare our souls to receive Christ worthily.

-- When Does the Christmas Season Start?
+- When Does Advent Start?